 - end its participation in the alleged infringement as soon as it submits the information to the HCC;

 - not have encouraged other undertakings to participate in the infringement;

 - treat, with full confidentiality, the fact that it has applied for leniency until the completion of the investigation and the drafting of the report by the HCC on the case; and

-On May 2016, the HCC issued a statement of objections in the Construction cartel focusing on alleged collusion regarding tenders for public works of infrastructure, notably road construction, rail transport, metro rail and concession projects (public-private partnerships).
-This is practically the first case in Greece where one of the accused parties has contributed considerably in the substantiation of the infringement by submitting a leniency application following the dawn raids conducted by the HCC and has been granted full immunity.
+On May 2016, the HCC issued a statement of objections in the construction cartel focusing on alleged collusion regarding tenders for public works of infrastructure, notably road construction, rail transport, metro rail and concession projects (public-private partnerships).
+This is practically the first case in Greece in which one of the accused parties contributed considerably in the substantiation of the infringement by submitting a leniency application following the dawn raids conducted by the HCC and was granted full immunity.

-In fact, the issue of this HCC decision coincided with the issue of a statement of objections for the largest case ever dealt with by the HCC, both in terms of the number of implicated undertakings (40) and the fines threatened (over €200 million).
-The settlement decision was eventually issued on 10 March 2017 (HCC Decision No. 642/2017) and was followed by the standard hearing procedure for the rest undertakings that did not participate in the settlement (HCC Decision No. 647/4.7.2017).
+In fact, the issue of this HCC Decision coincided with the issue of a statement of objections for the largest case ever dealt with by the HCC, both in terms of the number of implicated undertakings (40) and the fines threatened (over €200 million).
+The settlement decision was eventually issued on 10 March 2017 (HCC Decision No. 642/2017) and was followed by the standard hearing procedure for the remaining undertakings that did not participate in the settlement (HCC Decision No. 647/2017).

-Previously, on 10 January 2017, the HCC issued its first settlement decision (HCC Decision No. 636/2017)1, which refers to cosmetics/selective distribution channel, following a settlement request by the leading retailer in the Greek market.
-This was the second case submitted to the simplified (settlement) procedure but the first to successfully complete it.
-Meanwhile, a couple of further cases have already been settled or are under way for settlement.
+Previously, on 10 January 2017, the HCC issued its first settlement decision (HCC Decision No. 636/2017)1, which refers to a cosmetics and selective distribution channel, following a settlement request by the leading retailer in the Greek market.
+This was the second case submitted to the simplified (settlement) procedure but the first to complete it successfully.
+Since then, a couple of further cases have already been settled or are under way for settlement.